sgorgun/exceptions/README.md

 | ArgumentNullException       | W694   | Assign to an exception error message. |
 | ArgumentOutOfRangeException | Z029   | Assign to an exception error message. |

 The _ArgumentNullException_ and _ArgumentOutOfRangeException_ classes [derive from the ArgumentException class](https://docs.microsoft.com/en-us/dotnet/api/system.argumentexception), therefore the _ArgumentNullException_ and _ArgumentOutOfRangeException_ classes are more specific then the _ArgumentException_ class.
-When catching multiple exceptions, you have to catch the more specific exceptions [before the less specific ones](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/try-catch).
+When catching multiple exceptions in the same try-catch block, you have to catch the more specific exceptions [before the less specific ones](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/try-catch).

 ## Fix Compiler Issues